zuhlke/engineering-posts/drafts/limit-your-line-length.md

 If variable and function names are too long to allow for shorter lines, it may be a sign that they are also doing too much and should be refactored.

 # Conclusion

+Limiting line lengths is key for better code quality, collaboration, readability, and accessibility.
+However, defining the exact limit is an ongoing debate.
+While some advocate for sticking to the old 80-column standard, others believe it is acceptable to double that number.
+Ultimately, the ideal limit depends on several factors, such as the programming language, used frameworks and overall coding style.
+In my experience, a reasonable compromise is to target 80 columns but permit up to 120 columns.

+I would love to hear your opinion on this topic.
+Are you already enforcing a limit on line lengths in your codebase?
+If so, what limit do you find works best for you?
+If not, do you think it's worth considering?

 <!-- TODO: arguments wrapping of editors is no alternative -->